fuzzylabs/website/hugo/content/blog/ai-for-your-feet.md

 ## Why build your own hardware?

 Being the unrepentant nerd that I am, the pure joy of the tech is reason enough.
 Another motivation comes from improving my own health and well-being.
-I've got a slightly unusual gait and somewhat poor posture all of which inevitably leads to aches and pains - all issues that I hope to correct with data.
+I've got a slightly unusual gait and somewhat poor posture all of which inevitably leads to aches and pains - issues that I hope to correct with data.

 Hardware isn't something Fuzzy Labs specialise in.
 Yet modern AI applications are intrinsically linked with the so-called Internet-of-things, with intelligence appearing in our phones, watches, and home automation systems.
-So while our business may be software, an understanding of the hardware that sits at the edge works is invaluable.
-The best way to understand something is to build it.
+So while our business may be software, an understanding of the hardware that sits at the edge is invaluable, and the best way to understand something is to build it.

 ## How to put your shoes on the Internet